itsank/MLNotes/NLPNotes.md

 #### Yu Meng el al, Weakly-Supervised Neural Text Classification [pdf]()
++ Use Seed information to generate lots of data for self learning, and then doing finetuning on real data.

 #### An Overview of Multi-Task Learning in Deep Neural Networks [pdf](https://arxiv.org/pdf/1706.05098.pdf)
 + Vey Good overview paper comparing various multi-task training